The Holiday Candle features a Crown Knot design,

 cut off the excess material after applying glue to

 to make a soft white fringe for your Holiday

 white cord by pulling out individual

 Do this near

-portions of the Crown knots, near the bottom of
+under portions of the Crown knots near the

 using any text or images on Free Macrame

 Patterns, you are agreeing to ourTerms